 English laurel plants are evergreen, compact, dense, and small.
 They are low maintenance once established and make great low borders and edges.
-The flowers and berries are attractive too, and you’ll get more birds in your wildlife garden with it.
+The flowers and berries are attractive too, and you’ll get more birds in your wildlife garden with them.

 About Dwarf English Cherry Laurel